Upgrade Graylog

 Before proceeding, ensure that the following prerequisites are met:

-Upgrading Graylog is a measured process that, at a high level, requires planning for your target version and backing up your data.
-Generally, we recommend you follow this approach to upgrade Graylog.
+Upgrading your Graylog environment is a measured process that, at a high level, requires planning for your target version and backing up your data.
+Generally, we recommend you follow this approach to upgrading the Graylog and Data Node services.
+For step-by-step instructions, see the Upgrade Guides.

-Hint: This process generally assumes you are performing an upgrade to a direct deployment of Graylog on a supported Linux-based system.
+Hint: This process generally assumes you are performing an upgrade to a direct deployment of Graylog and Data Node on a supported Linux-based system.
 For information on upgrading Graylog in a container, see Upgrade in Docker.

 1. Review the release notes for your desired version of Graylog to check for any breaking changes.